Fundraising and community events food safety rules

 Hot tips for a safe and successful sausage sizzle [PDF, 482 KB]

 You can sell food to fundraise without registering under the Food Act – but only up to 20 times per year.
-You'll still need to make sure your food is:
+You still need to make sure your sold food is "safe and suitable".

 If you're selling food to fundraise more than 20 times per year, you'll need to register under the Food Act 2014.
-This means you might need to follow one of the Food Act's plans or programmes.
 Use the My Food Rules tool to help you find out what you need to do.

 If you sell food at a single one-off event only once in a calendar year, your only requirement is to ensure you make safe and suitable food.